KROIA/Voicemail-Box/Software/Demos/F469/F469_MultiExample/README.md

 2) Plays a mp3 file called `record.mp3` from the SD-Card when the BTN0 gets pressed.
   By clicking the same button again, the playback will be stopped.
   When playing, the BTN1 can be used to pause/resume the playback.

+### AudioRecorder example
+1) Records a mp3 file called `record.mp3` to the SD-Card when the BTN0 gets pressed.
+  By clicking the same button again, the recording will be stopped.
+  When playing, the BTN1 can be used to pause/resume the recording.